 Not one year, every year

-I don't have to talk myself into coming to work every morning to write about dividends.
-This is the way I invest because I believe in it with every fiber of my being.
-It's how I invest my own portfolio, and it's how I recommend that my friends, family, and you invest yours.
+That's why dividend investing is the way I invest in my own portfolio, it's how I recommend my friends and family invest in theirs, and it's how I think you should invest in yours.
 From 20-year-old cousins to mothers to grandmothers, dividends are a great screening tool for everyone, and I wouldn't be the advisor of Motley Fool Income Investor if I didn't truly believe that.

 When I've talked about this in the past, some have said, "Sure, dividend stocks outperformed over the past 70 years because times were different during most of that period -- companies used to pay out much larger dividends.
 I'll bet your numbers don't hold true for the modern market."

-While that's a notable point, these folks are always surprised to hear that dividend outperformance has actually been even more pronounced since 1980.
-During this period, S&P 500 dividend payers beat non-payers by 2.7% per year.
+While that's a notable point, these folks are always surprised to hear that dividend outperformance has actually been even more pronounced from 1980 through 2004.
+During this period, S&P 500 dividend-payers beat nonpayers by 2.7 percentage points per year.
 It may not sound significant, but trust me when I tell you that this difference can equal hundreds of thousands of dollars in extra investment gains over time.

 The next complaint always involves taxes.
-While it's true that taxes must be paid on dividends in the year that they're received, this seems a fair trade-off for the up-front return and additional safety, flexibility, and growth offered by dividend payers.
+While it's true that you have to pay taxes on dividends in the year that you receive them, this seems a fair trade-off for the up-front return and additional safety, flexibility, and growth offered by dividend payers.

-Beyond that, consider that taxes on dividends are lower than ever before and are now equivalent to the tax rate on capital gains (i.e., 15%).
-Finally, though you'll pay tax on the income you receive, there is a benefit to taking that cash up front: no inflation impact.
-This advantage is almost never discussed, but consider that all of your returns from capital gains are coming at some point in the future, and are therefore being whittled away by the corrosive effects of inflation.
+Beyond that, consider that taxes on dividends are lower than ever before.
+And though you'll pay tax on the income you receive, there is a benefit to taking that cash up front: no inflation effect.

 The Foolish bottom line